hobbeskocha/netflix-retention/README.md

 Focusing on retention rates, we first assumed that a last payment date before December 2023 indicates an inactive account i.e., the customer has likely churned and unsubscribed.
 With this assumption, Common Table Expressions (CTEs) and CASE statements were utilized to group the data more effectively.
 This included:

-- organizing individual countries into their respective continents
+- _Continent Mapping_: organizing individual countries into their respective continents
-- segmenting customers into age buckets
+- _Age Bucketing_: segmenting customers into age buckets
-- creating a binary "active" column to indicate whether a customer is currently active (1) or inactive (0)
+- _Defining Active Status_: creating a binary "active" column to indicate whether a customer is currently active (1) or inactive (0)

 From there we could compare the active customer count against the total, enabling the calculation of retention rates across various segments.
 Additionally, a secondary result set was generated to analyze the relationship between a customer's "active" status and their subscription tenure (length of time subscribed to Netflix).
 This would aid in uncovering insights into how customer loyalty, measured by years of subscription, impacts retention rates.